Erskine Simmons (1933-2024): activist, unionist and pastor

 He earned his doctoral degree in education from Harvard University and went on to serve as an education officer at the Ministry of Education.

-Dr Simmons was a former teacher at the Berkeley Institute and former principal at Prospect Primary and St George’s Secondary schools.
+Dr Simmons was a former teacher at The Berkeley Institute and former principal at the Prospect Secondary School for Girls and St George’s Secondary School.

 In the US, Dr Simmons was appointed chaplain of Wilberforce University and adjunct professor at Central State University – two historically Black colleges and universities in Ohio.